 b.
 Curriculum Vitae (max.
-2 pages for each PI):
+2 pages):

 The CV should include the standard academic and research record.
 A suggested outline is available in the Part B1 downloadable template.
-The structure of the CV may be modified, but the ERC recommends the use of the provided template.
+The structure of the CV may be modified.

 If applicable, please make sure that any research career gaps and/or unconventional paths which might have influenced your ten-year track record are clearly explained in the career break section of your CV so that this can be fairly assessed by the evaluation panels.

-The succinct 'funding ID', to be completed by each PI, which must specify any current research grants and their subject, and any on-going application for work related to the proposal must follow the table format indicated in the Part B1 template.
+The 'funding ID' table, outlining any current research grants and their subject and any on-going application for funding overlapping to any extent with this proposal must follow the table format indicated in the Part B1 template.
+The relation between the current application and any other ongoing project should be explicitly addressed and described in detail.
 The funding ID will not count towards the page limits and needs to be completed with the following information for on-going grants and applications:

-Project Title, Funding source, Amount, Period, Role of the PI, Relation to ERC project (describe any potential overlap)

-c.
-Track record (max.
-2 pages for each PI) 23:
+Project Title, Funding source, Amount, Period, Role of the PI, Relation to ERC project c.
+Ten-year track record (max.
+2 pages)26: